weekplan/www/_drafts/week-plan-introduces-okrs-module-to-help-you-achieve-your-most-important-goals.md

 Today, we're taking Week Plan (and our customers) to the next level by applying the OKRs methodology.

 We're introducing a new module called OKRs, an abbreviation for Objectives and Key Results, a framework for determining and measuring goals and results.

-OKRs are used at Google, LinkedIn, Twitter, Airbnb, Spotify, Walmart.
+OKRs are used at Google, LinkedIn, Twitter, Airbnb, Spotify, and Walmart.

  "We have always been about helping figure out what matters to you, and often what matters is what makes you progress towards your goals and vision," says Aymeric Gaurat-Apelli, founder of Week Plan.
 "So we decided to invest more in the goals space, by applying the OKR methodology."

 # Introducing OKRs

-OKRs was popularized by John Doerr who is widely recognized as one of the most successful venture capitalists of all time.
+[OKRs was popularized by John Doerr](https://hbr.org/2018/05/how-vc-john-doerr-sets-and-achieves-goals) who is widely recognized as one of the most successful venture capitalists of all time.
 He learned about the concept of OKRs while working at Intel.

-Doerr introduced OKRs to Google co-founders Larry Page and Sergey Brin.
+Doerr [introduced OKRs to Google](https://www.wired.com/story/when-john-doerr-brought-a-gift-to-googles-founders/) co-founders Larry Page and Sergey Brin.
 The rest was history.

 OKRs are a giant leap from traditional planning and goal setting methods because they are focused on two things: the objective and the results.
 In other words, what you want to achieve (objective) and how you’ll get it (key results).

 OKRs are a simple yet extremely powerful tool for creating alignment and engagement around big, hairy, audacious goals (BHAG).

 What separates OKRs from other tools is that they’re frequently tracked and evaluated — usually on a quarterly basis.
 They're great for teams, organizations, and individuals.

-**Objectives** are the WHAT.
+* **Objectives** are the WHAT.
 They're qualitative descriptions of what you want to achieve.
 They're short, inspirational, and engaging.

-**Key Results** are the HOW.
+* **Key Results** are the HOW.
 They are the quantitative metrics that measure your progress towards your objective.
 You should have 2 to 5 key results for every objective.
 More than that, they would be difficult to track.

 Here’s an example of a good OKR.